 Descendants is brilliant, I love it, I think the concept is brilliant.
 It takes some of the worst villains from Disney, namely Jaffar, Cruella, The Evil Queen and worst of all Maleficent! who have now all had children of their own attending high school with the children from the Disney prince’s and princess’s.
 It’s a great concept and that is shown by now having two movie (ok they are straight to TV movies not blockbusters, but still very enjoyable) and an animated series too.
 I’ve noticed at the birthday parties that I entertain at this is getting more and more popular so Disney are starting to tease a third film for the Summer 2019!
 My own daughter loves this and got her first vinyl record for her birthday of the Descendants album, oh I didn’t mention it’s pretty much a musical too.

-In this article we are going to take you through pretty much everything you need to put on a brilliant Descendants Party for your little ones.
-Lets kick off with these amazing party invites that I have designed, as always they are free to print out just click and go, I have added them to our brilliant Invite Library too.
+In this blog post we are going to take you through pretty much everything you need to put on a brilliant Descendants Party for your little ones.
+Lets kick off with these amazing party invites that I have designed, they have now been added to our brilliant Invite Library too.
 We have even got a descendants playlist for you on Spotify waiting below, sign up to a free account and thats your music sorted.

 Lets take a look at some great Descendant Party Table Layout’s, using the colour combinations of black, purple and green you can add loads of great ideas but I have also included a whole bunch of Descendant Licensed products below too.